unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 * It's handling this case first by evaluating `k !systemTime`.
 This is the sharp end of the handler.
 The point of the whole business was to consult the system clock by mapping down to the appropriate `IO` call.
 That's what we do here.
 Note the `!` to force that call, and how we pass the result straight into `k`, as input for the rest of the computation.
 This part uses the `IO` ability, hence the `->{IO}` in the signature of the handler.

 * But we're not done yet!
 We've only handled one step of the computation.  `k !systemTime` is all of the rest of the steps.
-The handler _does_ specify how to handle all these: recursively, with the `handle systemTimeToIO in`.
+The handler _does_ specify how to handle all these: recursively, with the `handle ... with systemTimeToIO`.
 That converts our effectful computation of return type `T` (in this case type `a`), into a computation of type `R` (in this case also type `a`), which does _not_ use the `SystemTime` ability.

 * The last case of the pattern match, ('the pure case'), `{ a } -> a` is easy.
 It's saying 'and when we get to the last step of the computation, take the `a` it returns, and just pass that back directly as the result of the `handle` expression.'